nicholasadamou/macos-dotfiles/README.md

 as you see fit.
 Then open a terminal window and execute the following command to install:

     cd dotfiles
+    bin/run --base
-    bin/run
+    bin/run -l

 Executing the `bin/run` script will present the following options:

+    -b|--base: Run the base module.
-    s: Show managed dotfiles.
+    -s: Show managed dotfiles.
-    c: Check for and remove all broken symlinks in $HOME directory.
+    -c: Check for and remove all broken symlinks in $HOME directory.
-    l: Symlink dotfiles (existing files are skipped).
+    -l: Symlink dotfiles (existing files are skipped).
-    d: Delete dotfiles.
+    -d: Delete dotfiles.
-    q: Quit/Exit.
+    -h|--help: Print the help message.

 The options prompt can be skipped by passing the desired option directly to the `bin/run` script.
-For example, executing `bin/run s` will show all managed dotfiles by this project.
+For example, executing `bin/run -s` will show all managed dotfiles by this project.

 After install, the following files will require manual updating: